Classification of the geodesic curves of the sub-Riemannian LR system on the Heisenberg group in dimension 5: Classification of geodesics

 Note that the second step is necessary for the last two and that we can obtain $\theta_i=\theta_i(r),\ i\in\{2,3\}$ without integrating the first step, while to define $\theta_1=\theta_1(t)$ the integration of \eqref{eq:Doted_r} is necessary. \end{proof} The following statements will be useful later. \begin{lemma} $C_1 = p_{\theta_1}^2+{p_{\theta_2}^2}{\cos^{-2}\theta_1}+{p_{\theta_3}^2}{\sin^{-2}\theta_1}-(p_{\theta_2}+p_{\theta_3})^2\geq 0$. \end{lemma} \begin{proof} Follows from

 applied to $x=p_{\theta_2}, y=p_{\theta_3}$ and $\theta=\theta_1$.
 For $x$ and $y$ with different signs, \eqref{eq:aux_C1_ineq} is trivial, and to prove it for $\sgn(x)=\sgn(y)$, we define $f:(0,\frac{\pi}{2})\rightarrow \mathbb{R}, f(\theta)=\frac{x^2}{\cos^2{\theta}}+\frac{y^2}{\sin^2{\theta}}$ and find the minima for $f$.
-Since $f'(\theta)=2\sin{\theta}\cos{\theta}(\frac{x^2}{\cos^2{\theta}}-\frac{y^2}{\sin{\theta}})$, the minimum at $\theta_{min}$ is such that $\tan^4{\theta_{min}}=\frac{y^2}{x^2}$.
+Since $f'(\theta)=2\sin{\theta}\cos{\theta}(\frac{x^2}{\cos^4{\theta}}-\frac{y^2}{\sin^4{\theta}})$, the minimum at $\theta_{min}$ is such that $\tan^4{\theta_{min}}=\frac{y^2}{x^2}$.
 Now \eqref{eq:aux_C1_ineq} is equivalent to

 \end{proof} \begin{cor} The parameter $C$ is non-positive, that is, $C=-C_1-(C_2+C_3)^2\leq0$.
 Furthermore, $C=0$ implies $B=1$. \end{cor} \begin{remark} We note here that it is not possible for $f(r)$ to be a zero polynomial, which means that $r$ is never a constant function.
-Moreover, the system under consideration is restricted to the hypersurface $\lambda_5=C_0\neq 0$, which implies $A\neq 1$. \end{remark}
+Moreover, the system under consideration is restricted to the hypersurface $\lambda_5=C_0\neq 0$, which implies $A< 1$. \end{remark}

-Here we formulate our main result and illustrate it with a couple of examples. \begin{theorem} The Hamiltonian system $\eqref{eq:Hamiltonian}-\eqref{eq:system_Ham}$ has trajectories of two types: \begin{enumerate}[label=(\roman*)] \item Trajectories of the first type lie outside the hypersphere $r=r_0$, where $r_0$ is the largest positive root of \eqref{eq: f(r)}. \item Trajectories of the second type lie between the hyperspheres $r=r_1$ and $r=r_2$, where $r_1< r_2$ are positive roots of \eqref{eq: f(r)}. \end{enumerate} \end{theorem} In the following, we prove this theorem.
+We fix values of first integrals by: $\tilde I_1=C_1>0, \tilde I_2=C_2, \tilde I_3 = C_3, \tilde I_4=C_4$ and formulate our main result as follows. \begin{theorem} The Hamiltonian system $\eqref{eq:Hamiltonian}-\eqref{eq:system_Ham}$ has trajectories of two types: \begin{enumerate}[label=(\roman*)] \item Trajectories of the first type lie outside the hypersphere $r=r_0$, where $r_0$ is the largest positive root of \eqref{eq: f(r)}. \item Trajectories of the second type lie between the hyperspheres $r=r_1$ and $r=r_2$, where $r_1< r_2$ are positive roots of \eqref{eq: f(r)}. \end{enumerate} \end{theorem} \begin{remark} From \eqref{eq:Doted_r} it it seen that motion is possible only in regions where $f(r)>0$ (see Figure~\ref{fig:fig1} and Figure~\ref{fig:fig2}).
+This implies a strong dependence between the constants of motion $C_k$, $k\in\{1,2,3,4\}$, and the set of admissible points.
+More precisely, given constants $C_k$, the motion is confined to certain regions, and consequently not all initial conditions are admissible; conversely, the choice of initial conditions restricts the possible values of the constants of motion.

+Theorem \ref{thm:classification} provides a lower bound for the radial distance along a trajectory; however, this bound depends on the constants of motion and, in general, may be arbitrarily small. \end{remark}